Exemptions from the prescription charge

 NHSBSA has an exemption checking service to allow individuals to check if they hold a PPC and confirm if it is still valid to use.

-Patients can purchase a digital PPC
+Patients can purchase a PPC:

 • Online from NHS Help with Health Costs